gmiles32/huckel-project/README.md

 # Code

 An overview of our code can be found in [this notebook](notebook.ipynb).
 The notebook is formatted as a walkthrough of our process, with additional explanations as needed.
-Feel free to look through it and ask Gabe questions!
+Feel free to look through it and ask Gabe questions on the code!

 # Additional Tables